COMPARE REMOVAL QUOTES

 Of course, your friends and family will want to know where you’re moving to, but don’t forget to add your doctors, dentist, advisors, and lawyer records to your change of address checklist.
 If you regularly donate to charity organizations, ask them to adjust your details, too.
 Include membership clubs such as AAA and alumni groups.

 Your Direct Debit for Vehicle tax requires adjustments even if your move isn’t permanent.
-Don’t forget to update your driver’s license and vehicle log book.
+Don’t forget to update your driver’s license and a vehicle log book.
 While it’s preferable to do this paperwork before you move, you will still be able to use the road before you receive your new paperwork.
 If you pay your vehicle tax with a debit order, the DVLA will require your new address, which should be communicated via phone.
 Update your V750 or V778 if you have a private registration number.
 This can be done online or telephonically.
 Unfortunately, this isn’t an easy process.
 You’ll have to provide proof of address in the form of a bank statement, new household bill, or medical cards.

 7) Household Services